Youths AddaYouths AddaYouths Adda

 More Read

-The Significance of Ram Navami: Celebrating the Birth of Lord Rama
+Shri Hanuman Jayanti: Celebrating the Birth of Lord Hanuman

 Despite the regional variations in the way Nav Varsh is celebrated, the underlying theme remains the same – the celebration of new beginnings and the hope for a prosperous future.
 The day is marked by prayers, rituals, feasting, and socializing with loved ones.
 It is a time for reflection and introspection and a reminder that no matter how tough the going gets, there is always a new beginning to look forward to.